 This is the default message for the success message

-Did you read that popular diet book written by a French woman who suggests a bit of dark chocolate every afternoon helps you stay skinny?
-Well If there was ever a better time to believe her, or those other studies that say a bit of chocolate is good for your heart, then a trip to Paris is it.
+Did you read that popular diet book written by a French woman who suggests to eat a bit of dark chocolate every afternoon ?
+Well if you wish to apply her advice, a trip to Paris, the capital of chocolate, it is!

-There is too much that is good about chocolate to feel any guilt here.
-Throughout France chocolate is as sacred as wine or cheese; a culinary art that is deeply respected and appreciated.
-There is even a small museum dedicated to it!
+No need to feel guilty over a piece of chocolate.
+In France chocolate is as sacred as wine or cheese: it is a culinary art that is deeply respected and appreciated.
+There is even a small Parisian museum dedicated to it!

-Though you can buy chocolate on nearly every block in Paris, you want to buy the best of the best, to give yourself an experience that will transport you to another place.
-Some of the chocolate shops are old institutions dating back to the early 1800s, following generations of family recipes and closely guarded secrets, while others were launched more recently and have a flair for the contemporary, whether in their décor or their use of ingredients.
+Though you can buy chocolate on nearly every block in Paris, you should buy the best.
+Some chocolate shops are old institutions dating back to the early 1800s, following generations of family recipes and closely guarded secrets, while others were launched more recently and have a more contemporary style, whether in their décor or their use of ingredients.

-They all have international reputations now, but always, these master chocolate makers offer pure goodness and only the best quality products.
-This is high-end chocolate where the origin of the bean and methods of production are highly valued and essential to the results.
+They all have an international reputation now, but always, these master chocolate makers offer pure goodness and only the best quality products.
+For high-end chocolate, the origin of the beans and method of production are highly valued and essential to quality.

 La Maison du Chocolat:

-A classic Paris institution and now a worldwide name, La Maison du Chocolat, continues to create an excellent range of chocolates, from pure ganache, or salty caramel fillings, to Asian spice infused squares to the standard bars dotted with dried fruit or nuts.
+A classic Parisian institution and now a worldwide name, La Maison du Chocolat, continues to create an excellent range of chocolates, from pure ganache, or salty caramel fillings, to Asian spice infused squares to the standard bars sprinkled with dried fruit or nuts.

-In case you forgot a gift for someone, you can find a stand at Charles De Gaulle Airport as well for last minute gifts! www.lamaisonduchocolat.fr/en/
+In case you forgot a gift for someone, you can find a stand at Charles De Gaulle Airport as well! www.lamaisonduchocolat.fr/en/

 - Carrousel du Louvre, 99 Rue de Rivoli 75001